jpvitan/earthquakeph/README.md

 ![Dependency Graph](https://github.com/jpvitan/earthquakeph/blob/master/resources/images/dependencies/dependencygraph.png)

-All modules and components within the application follow the acyclic dependencies principle (ADP) to maintain the structural quality and integrity of the software.
+All internal modules and components follow the acyclic dependencies principle (ADP) to maintain the structural quality and integrity of the software.
+Pull or merge requests that violate the said principle will automatically be closed unless the author provides a reasonable justification for it.

 ### Developer